matry/dom/README.md

 Right now it's brand new, under active development, and pretty under-powered.
 Don't use it in production.

+To see examples of it in action, I've created [a repo with recipes](https://github.com/matry/dom-recipes)

 ## Overview

 I love React, but it has issues: